Carjacking robbery often occurs at the point where you enter or exit your parked vehicle.

 - The carjacker is usually armed with a gun or a knife.

 - Carjacker prefers a lone victim that’s not paying attention.

-- Carjacker often waits nearby within 75 feet.
+- Carjacker often waits nearby within 75 feet or less.

 - Carjacker will approach the driver’s door as you enter.

 - Carjacker will threaten or use force to get your vehicle.